 Ah yes, the Colonel Sanders Tie, The Sheriff Tie.
 These are very closely associated with a certain fast-food chain creator and some Wild West Sheriffs.

-These do have very murky origins, which I couldn’t currently find any information about online.
+These do have rather murky origins, which I couldn’t currently find any information about online.
 But these are just another type of bow tie that is very American in nature and can still be seen with some formal outfits at Southern US weddings or Western-themed weddings.

 Bolo Tie